 What is it all about?

-As mobile developers we know that the available viewport size is not as large as on desktop and web applications.
-Additionally there are many restrictions and requirements in order to create intuitive user interface and fluent user experience.
+As mobile developers, we know that the available viewport size is not as large as on desktop and web applications.
+Additionally, there are many restrictions and requirements in order to create intuitive user interface and fluent user experience.
 This is why we should really care about accessibility amongst UI and UX design.

 Accessibility — also known as a11y — measures how the goals and intentions of and user are reached even when the user has disabilities or impairments when using the interface.
-For instance, all the elevator buttons should be low enough for a child or a person on wheelchair to reach.
+For instance, all the elevator buttons should be low enough for a child or a person on a wheelchair to reach.

 Since 0.59.
 React Native offers several properties to help with accessibility issues.
 I’ll cover them later in this article.
-But first we need to have proper tools in order to be able to track down what is going on.
+But first, we need to have proper tools in order to be able to track down what is going on.